 Lapland is famous for its log cabins and its glass igloos.

 In Akaslompolo we stayed in two different accommodations.The first was Sini Kurana, a two-bedroom cottage on the edge of town run by Escape to Lapland.

 This is a lovely, cosy cottage perfect for families.
 Simon, the owner, could not have been more helpful in advance of our stay and even helped stock the fridge with some breakfast essentials given that we arrived so late.
 He owns a number of properties, many of them suitable for families.

 For the remainder of our trip we stayed at Yllashilla, a wonderful wooden cottage on the outskirts of town that is ideal for families.
 You can read my full review of this family-friendly property here.

-If a hotel stay is more your thing, take a look at these options from TripAdvisor.
+If you would prefer a hotel stay then take a look at these from Booking.com.